 Commodity trading strategies

-Trends work in commodities just like they do in other markets, arising when an energy or metal is constantly reaching higher highs or falling to lower lows.
+Trends work in commodities just like they do in other markets, arising when a metal is constantly reaching higher highs or falling to lower lows.

 Traders who want to take advantage of such market movements will use a trend-following commodity strategy.
 The goal is to profit from the body of a trend and exit the market before or shortly after the movement reverses.

-Popular technical analysis tools for trend following include moving averages, MACD and on-balance volume.
-All these indicators are designed to monitor a market's momentum and identify changes that might provide entry and exit levels.
+Popular technical analysis tools for following trends include moving averages, MACD and Bollinger bands.
+All these indicators are designed to monitor a market’s momentum and identify changes that might provide entry and exit levels.

 So, for example, you might: